-Invest \$10 Million into the Housing Trust Fund for preservation of affordable homes.
+Investing \$10 Million into the Housing Trust Fund for preservation of affordable homes.
 Many currently affordable homes across Washington are at risk of being lost to the for-profit market.
 An additional appropriation for the Housing Trust Fund in the state's Supplemental Capital Budget would help save homes and prevent the displacement of people living in them.
 More details: This would preserve affordable homes already subsidized but at risk of loss.
 Funds could be used for the preservation of all units at risk of loss, including USDA properties in rural communities and homes funded with Low Income Housing Tax Credits.
-Require a legitimate business reason to make someone move.
-Representative Macri & Senator Kuderer Currently in Washington, landlords can end a month to month lease and make a tenant move without even telling the tenant why.
+Requiring a legitimate business reason to make someone move.
+Representative Macri & Senator Kuderer Currently in Washington State, landlords can end a month to month lease and make a tenant move without even telling the tenant why.
 This is a loophole in Washington's fair housing laws and other legal protections for tenants.
 Additionally, the fear of getting a twenty-day no cause notice to move is a common reason tenants don't assert their rights under the law.
 Landlords should not be able to make someone move unless they have a legitimate business reason and they should not be allowed to provide such little notice.
-Seliator Ruderer More details: SHB 1656 would require a landlord to have a legitimate business reason to make someone move and require more than twenty-days notice.
+More details: SHB 1656 would require a landlord to have a legitimate business reason to make someone move and require more than twenty-days notice.
 The amended bill includes a variety of reasons similar to Seattle's Just Cause Eviction Ordinance, but HB 1656 also applies to month to month tenancies.
-Require landlords to accept a three-month payment plan for movewhen a tenant requests it.
-Moving costs, including first and last month's rent, deposits, and fees can add up to thousands of dollars and is a major hurdle for people trying to transition out of homelessness.
-Allowing tenants a three-month payment plan to cover these move-in costs will help address this significant barrier.
-More details: HB 1694/Morgan HB 1694 does not regulate fees, but it requires a landlord to accept a tenant's request for a three-month payment plan for all the move in fees, deposit and first/last month's rent.
+Requiring a move-in fee installment payment plan over a three-month period when a tenant Moving costs, including first and last month's rent, deposits, and fees can add up to thousands of dollars and is a major hurdle for people trying to transition out of homelessness.
+Allowing tenants a three-month payment plan to cover these move-in costs will help address this significant barrier. requests it.
+HB 1694/Morgan More details: HB 1694 does not regulate fees, but it requires a landlord to accept a tenant's request for a three-month payment plan for all the move in fees, deposit and first/last month's rent.